jamesfiltness/tuneify/README.md

 npm start
 ```

-To run against mocks (this project is mainly developed on my commute in to work ;))
+To run against a mock LastFm server:

-cd to `mocks` and `npm i`, then 'node .' to start mock server and then in main project run:
+`cd` to `mocks` and run npm i`.
+Then run `node .` to start mock server and then in main project run:

 ```